Locations:

 Are there many research studies on natural remedies during pregnancy?

 There are not many research studies on the topic of alternative therapies during pregnancy.
-Mothers-to-be are understandably reluctant to sign up for experiments involving their unborn babies.
+Expectant parents are understandably reluctant to sign up for experiments involving the developing fetus.
 Also, manufacturers of vitamin and herbal supplements are not required by law to sponsor expensive testing of their products.
-Even when properly done studies exist, the results can be confusing, since so many different factors can affect the development of a baby.
+Even when properly done studies exist, the results can be confusing, since so many different factors can affect the development of a fetus.

 What alternative therapies are safe during pregnancy?